The Best Waffle Maker - 2021

 - If you prefer smaller triangle-shaped waffles, you’ll find a few waffle makers that produce these.
 You’ll get four triangles that can be eaten separately or combined for a full waffle.
 For some families, this type of waffle is ideal since you can eat the number of pieces you want, rather than committing to a full, larger one.

 - Once you close the lid on your waffle maker, you’ll have no way of knowing what’s going on inside.
 This is where indications can come in handy.
-The Cuisinart Round Classic Waffle Maker has an LED light that lets you know when the iron is preheated, as well as when your waffles are ready.
-Other models have a light that turns on, along with a beep, when your waffle is ready.
+Some models have an LED light that lets you know when the iron is preheated, as well as when your waffles are ready.
+Other options have a light that turns on, along with a beep, when your waffle is ready.
 You’ll even find waffle makers that offer both lights and a beeper to let you know when it’s time to eat, but you’ll need to be close by since the beep tends to be fairly quiet.

 - Waffle makers constructed from stainless steel are very sturdy.
 The plastic trays in some of these models, however, aren’t quite as durable.
 Other models are made from cast aluminum with a plastic handle that stays cool while you’re moving it around on the stove.